Section 3: General Empirical Approach for the Capital and Leverage Tax Recommendations

 3.2.2 Determining Ongoing Systemic Risk of Designated Systemically Important Banks and Financial Firms.

-Step 2 of our Plan gives firms a choice: Cease to be considered systemically important or face the SRC just described.
-Our Plan will charge the Treasury Secretary with determining if firms remain systemically important.
-Our charge for the Treasury Secretary regarding determining the systemic risk posed by banks and shadow banks differs from the current framework for assessing the systemic importance of financial firms.
+Step 2 of our plan gives firms a choice: Cease to be considered systemically important or face the SRC just described.
+Our plan will charge the Treasury Secretary with determining if firms remain systemically important.
+Our charge for the Treasury regarding determining the systemic risk posed by banks and shadow banks differs from the current framework for assessing the systemic importance of financial firms.
 Today, the Dodd-Frank Act effectively determines which banks are systemically important, not the Treasury Secretary.
 The Financial Stability Oversight Committee (FSOC) determines which nonbank financial firms are systemically important.

 Specifically, a higher capital level is sought for the GSIB to offset the fact that its default would impose more losses on society than a non-GSIB given its systemic nature.
 Mechanically, this approach attempts to reduce the GSIB’s probability of default by an amount that offsets its larger loss given default relative to a non-GSIB.

 Taxing to discourage borrowing, or at least to not encourage it, in the financial sector is not an original idea (see the literature review below).
 But there is much less research on applying a leverage tax to the shadow banking system than there is on setting capital requirements.
-As such, we believe additional analysis and research on this aspect of our proposal will certainly improve it.
+As such, we believe additional analysis, research, and feedback on this aspect of our proposal will certainly improve it.
 This additional work would be particularly important for our proposal, as we take a very conservative approach that will impose the tax on borrowing even to firms that have high levels of equity capital.

 3.3.1 Relevant Literature.